Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Method

 \textbf{Supervised mining}.
 For each incoming labeled example, we also encourage the network to move its representation close to those belonging to the same class.
 We look for positive candidates $x_{P}$ within both the current batch and the memory buffer.
 In formal terms:

 \textbf{Overall objective}.
-To sum up, the objective of CCIC combines the consistency regularization term delivered by CIC (Eq.~\ref{eq:objcic}) with the two additional ones (Eq.~\ref{eq:obj_10} and Eq.~\ref{eq:obj_11}) applied in feature space; the overall optimization problem can be formalized as follows:
+To sum up, the objective of CCIC combines the consistency regularization term delivered by MixMatch with the two additional ones (Eq.~\ref{eq:obj_10} and Eq.~\ref{eq:obj_11}) applied in feature space; the overall optimization problem can be formalized as follows:

 where $\lambda$ and $\mu$ are hyperparameters setting the importance of the unsupervised examples.